-Grants can help cover the costs of a one-time event or regularly recurring activities such as a support group and are not limited to non-profit or 501c3 organizations.
-These group activities can bring together people with shared life situations for a much-needed recreation, bonding, support, and respite.
+This grant can help cover the costs of a one-time event or regularly recurring activities such as a support group and are not limited to non-profit or 501c3 organizations.

 Examples of Past GRGP Recipients